EymeG/DLModularNN/README.md

 ### `NeuralNetwork`

-The `NeuralNetwork` class represents a neural network model for MNIST digit classification.
+The `NeuralNetwork` class represents a neural network model in which the user can add Layer by himself, following the modular approach of python Keras library.

 #### Constructor:

-- **`NeuralNetwork(double lr, int nEpochs, std::string lossFunction)`**: Constructs a neural network with the specified learning rate, number of epochs, and loss function.
+- **`NeuralNetwork(double lr, int nEpochs, std::string lossFunction)`**: Constructs a neural network with the specified learning rate, number of epochs to perform during training, and the loss function to use.

 #### Methods: